 Solar panels are an investment, rather than an expenditure.
 Considering the average residential utility bill in America is more than $100 per month, your investment will pay itself back in as little as a few years.
 It also has the added benefit of decreasing your reliance on non-renewable energy sources and location dependence.

 As technology continues to advance, solar energy systems will continue to decrease in price.
-Most companies also offer warranties of up to 25 years, with additional warranty options for efficiency ratings and accessories.
 While the upfront cost may seem like a lot at first, it’s a worthy and safe investment for homeowners looking to go off-grid.

-The material the solar panels are made of affect the efficiency of the overall unit.
+A: The material the solar panels are made of affects the efficiency of 1.6-kilowatts of the overall unit.
 Solar panels are generally manufactured with either monocrystalline or polycrystalline solar cells.
-They are both made from crystalline silicone.
-Monocrystalline panels use a single continuous crystal structure, whereas polycrystalline panels use many.
+They’re both made from crystalline silicon.

-Monocrystalline panels are more efficient because they are made with the highest-grade silicon.
+Monocrystalline panels are more efficient because they’re made with the highest-grade silicon.
 Some industrial panels can convert as much as 22.5% of sunlight into energy.
 These panels are also lighter and smaller because they require less space to produce equivalent results.

 - Solar panels